themusiclab/universal-music/README.md

 * the audio excerpts can be downloaded from https://doi.org/10.5281/zenodo.7265514
 * the preregistration is at https://osf.io/msvwz

-**For assistance, please contact the corresponding authors: Lidya Yurdum (lidya.yurdum@yale.edu) and Samuel Mehr (sam@yale.edu).**
+**For assistance, please contact the corresponding authors: Lidya Yurdum (lidya.yurdum@yale.edu) and Samuel Mehr (sam@yale.edu).
+Or for assistance with the code specifically, contact Courtney Hilton (courtney.hilton@auckland.ac.nz).**

 ## Anatomy of the repo

-To render the paper, run the code in `/writing/manuscript.Rmd`. <!-- add a note about the builder script here -->
+To render the paper, run the code in `/writing/manuscript.Rmd`.
+Running this script will generate the manuscript from saved outputs of analysis and visualization scripts.
+To run everything from the raw data (which can take a while to process), first start by running `/analysis/builder.R`, then `bootstrap_analyses.R`.

 ## Data and analysis code

 All raw data files are in `/data`.
 Identifiable information (i.e., IP addresses) have been removed.

 Scripts for preprocessing the data are in `/analysis`.

 Preprocessed data, interim datasets and the like are in `/results`.